aluzzardi/pam_usb/README.md

  * Luka Novsak (https://github.com/luka-n/pam_usb) - UDisk2 port
  * "IGP" (https://github.com/IGP/pam_usb)" (many small improvements)
  * "McDope" (https://github.com/mcdope/pam_usb) (this repo),
  * ... and others.

 See the commit history for details.
+You can find a list of all contributors in the `AUTHORS` file.

 The changes since the last "official" release are documented in the file `changelog-from-v0.5.0` which you can generate with `make changelog`.
 Since it's generated from the git commits you can also view it online at